loveencounterflow/coffeenode-chr/README.md

 it becomes clear that JavaScript *can* deal with 'astral texts' (rendering it in what has become known as *mojibake* 文字化け or *krüsel-krüsel*)—provided that programmers do respect surrogates.

+This leaves code wranglers with a truly confusing situation: First, we had to swallow that **a byte is not a character** (anyone who spent their time between 2000 and 2010 trying to 'make everything work' in Python versions that had *both* an 8bit `str` type *and* a 16bit `Unicode` type will know whta i'm talking about).
+Next, we have to swallow that (in Java, in JavaScript, and in some versions of Python, depending on compilation flags) even **a single character may or may not be a single codepoint**.